-Believe it or not, we hear from hundreds of people each year who are interested in joining the CAMPUSPEAK team!
-We hear all sorts of questions, and love learning about each individual’s unique topical expertise and personal story.
+Believe it or not, we hear from hundreds of people each year interested in joining the CAMPUSPEAK team!
+We hear all sorts of questions and love learning about each individual’s unique topical expertise and personal story.
 See below for answers to some of the most commonly asked questions we hear from people interested in becoming a speaker with us.

 CAMPUSPEAK continuously reviews applications as they are submitted.
 We typically select speakers in April/May for our Fall semester class and September/October for our Spring semester class.
 For your best opportunity, we encourage you to a month prior to these timelines.